 A positive result means that Borrelia antibodies were found and that you may have

 Lyme disease.
-False-positive results sometimes do occur, so the test could say you
+False-positive results sometimes do occur.
+This means the test could

 False-positive results can also happen if you have the autoimmune disease lupus, HIV,